 It has to be one of the most frequently asked questions I get from other pastors and leaders.
 Frankly, I’m glad they are asking the question.
 I especially see this true among the newest generation of leaders.

-Cheryl, the boys and I were talking recently.
+Cheryl, the boys and I were talking not long ago.
 They wanted to know how we did it?
 How did we keep the balance between a busy life and a healthy family life?

 They knew we were busy.
 We had lots of responsibilities.

 I was on the local city council.
-Served for a time as vice mayor.
+Served for a time as vice-mayor.
 We owned a small business with many employees depending on us to keep a business going which could feed lots of families.
 (You don’t know stress until you feel the weight of making payroll for 35-40 people every week.)
 I was on dozens of community committees and was active in the church, where I served as a deacon and Sunday school teacher.

-Cheryl spent more time in the home than me during that season, but she also worked in our business.
+Cheryl spent more time in the home than me during this season, but she also worked in our business.
 She served in the church.
 She was active leading in the schools where our boys attended – often serving as the president of the parent organization.

 Yet my boys knew we rarely missed anything they were doing.
 Ball games.
 Practices.
 School events.
 Church events.

 And, they felt we had lots of time for just us as a family.
 We ate dinner together most evenings.
 We threw and kicked lots of balls in our back and front yard.
 They felt we invested a lot of time in them.